mk7890/Google_Play_Store_Apps_Data_Analysis_Project/README.md

 User Reviews Data: Provides user feedback with sentiment analysis (positive, neutral, negative).
 Key Columns: App name, Translated Review, Sentiment, Sentiment Polarity, Sentiment Subjectivity.

+Mode was used to fill in missing values for Android version,  Type, and Content rating because these columns contained categorical data.
+Current version column was dropped since it would not be used in this analysis.

+# Data Visualization and Analysis

+Relevant Charts were plotted to try to explore the objectives of the project.
+Useful insights and conclusions were drawn from the analysis of the charts.